 USS Maine Sailors — The sinking of the USS Maine in Havana Harbor, Cuba on February 15, 1898 prompted the United States to declare war against Spain, beginning the Spanish-American War.
 More than 260 crew members lost their lives in the incident, including 22 African American sailors.
 They are buried in Section 24, near a large memorial that features the ship's mast.

 O.S.B.
 Wall, U.S. Army (1825–1891) — Orindatus Simon Bolivar Wall was the mixed-race son of a white plantation owner and an enslaved woman.
 During the Civil War, he was commissioned as a captain in the U.S. Army, one of the first African Americans to achieve that rank — and one of approximately 100 African American officers during the Civil War.
 After the war, he received a law degree from Howard University, became Washington D.C.'s first black justice of the peace and was elected twice to the city's legislative assembly, representing a white district.
 (Section 1, Grave 124-B)

 Charles Young, U.S. Army (1864-1922) — Charles Young was born into slavery in 1864 in Kentucky.
 His father, Gabriel Young, escaped and joined the U.S. Colored Troops during the Civil War.
-In 1889, Young became the third African-American to graduate from West Point.
-He served in the Philippine-American War (1899-1902) and subsequently became the first black superintendent of a national park (1903) and the first African-American to attain the rank of colonel (1917).
-Controversy surrounded Col. Young's forced medical retirement in July 1917.
-The War Department claimed that he could no longer serve due to high blood pressure and kidney disease, but its decision likely reflected racial bias, and pressure from southern senators (who worried, as Young rose through the ranks, that he would be placed in command of white troops).
-To demonstrate his fitness to serve, the 53-year-old colonel rode his favorite horse from Ohio to Washington, D.C.
-Young died in 1922, while serving as military attache in Liberia.
+In 1889, Young became the third African American to graduate from West Point.
+He served in the Philippine-American War (1899-1902) and subsequently became the first black superintendent of a national park (1903) and the first African American to attain the rank of colonel (1917).
+Young died in 1922, while serving as a U.S. military attache in Liberia.
 He was honored with a full military honors memorial service at Arlington.
 Attended by some 5,000 people, it was the fourth service to be held in the newly constructed Memorial Amphitheater.
 (Section 3, Grave 1730-B)